weavolutionmage/drachenwald/offices/herald/DrachenwaldAwardsOrders.md

 The symbol of the Hospitallers is (Fieldless) on a dragon passant coward sable a wake knot argent.

 ## Popular Company of Sojourners (PCS)
-Formerly the Principality Company of Sojourners, it is presented at the discretion of the Crown to those members departing the Kingdom, who have contributed to Drachenwald.
+This award is presented at the discretion of the Crown to those members departing the Kingdom, who have contributed to Drachenwald.
 They are expected to recall to all and sundry tales the recipient has to tell of the Lands of Drachenwald.

 The members may bear the badge of the company: "Barry wavy argent and azure, two flaunches vert" in whatever manner deemed appropriate to signify membership.

 ## Sigillum
-The Sigillum (Sigillum Coronae) is given by the King or the Queen, (formerly by the Prince or the Princess), or by both of them together.
+The Sigillum (Sigillum Coronae) is given by the King or the Queen, or by both of them together.
 This is shown in the name.
 When it says "Sigillum Coronae" only, it is unclear who has given the award.

 The Sigillum are awarded for personal service to the Crown(s) that far exceeds any expected measure.
 The number given during a reign is generally limited to three.
 This award can be received more than once.